Our dentists at Alexis Dental and Madison Dental provide children's dental services to the Windsor and Belle River communities.

 We focus on providing dental treatment and education to kids ranging from infants to teens.
 Our dentists help to prevent oral decay in children by educating families on safe dental practices.
 We also treat dental complications that your child may face as they grow.

 It is essential that children establish good dental habits early as possible.
 This will help to prevent oral complications later in life.
-For this reason, we recommend that your child see a children's dentists within 6 month's of their first tooth or before their first birthday.
+For this reason, we recommend that your child see a children's dentist within six months of their first tooth or before their first birthday.

 We provide specific services to promote the dental health of your family.
 Some of these services include dental exams, hygiene education, x-rays, fillings, and root treatment.